aashnajoshi/AI_Chatbot/README.md

-# AI-Powered Chatbot for Supplier and Product Information
+# Fetchly
-This project is an AI-powered chatbot built with Django, allowing users to query a product and supplier database using natural language processing (NLP).
+Fetchly is an AI-powered chatbot built with Django, allowing users to query a product and supplier database using natural language processing (NLP).
 The chatbot fetches relevant data from a PostgreSQL database and summarizes the results using an open-source Large Language Model (LLM).
 The frontend uses HTML and Bootstrap, while the backend is powered by Python and Django.

 ## Features
 - Natural language querying of products and suppliers.